Publikasjoner med Somnofy

 2. Click here to access the full-text PDF.

-12. Measuring the effect of cardiorespiratory fitness and exercise on sleep parameters in myocardial infarction patients (Master’s thesis) was investigated using Somnofy as a measure of objective sleep in a home environment.
+13. The effect of cardiorespiratory fitness and exercise on sleep parameters in myocardial infarction patients (Master’s thesis) was investigated using Somnofy as a measure of objective sleep in a home environment.
 Evening exercise significantly increased sleep onset latency (SOL) compared to daytime exercise.

 1. Haukås, I., Høydahl, L. (2023).
 The effect of cardiorespiratory fitness and exercise on sleep parameters in myocardial infarction patients.
 NTNU, Master’s thesis in Biology, physiology; Supervisor: Bjørn Munro Jenssen.
 Co-supervisor: Børge Moe and Ulrik Wisløff.